Fsck: As a minced oath

+That story was confirmed by Rob Pike on the Mastodon social network on December 17, 2023:

-"Go fsck yourself", is occasionally used online as an injunction to a person to go and correct their issue (attitude, ignorance of the subject matter, etc.) - in the same way that running fsck involves fixing fundamental errors.
+"Go fsck yourself" is occasionally used online as an injunction to a person to go and correct their issue (attitude, ignorance of the subject matter, etc.) analogous to fsck fixing fundamental errors.

 Examples

 The following example checks the file system configured to be mounted on /usr partition; the file system needs to be unmounted first: